cfreeman/tsa/content/posts/2018-10-22-another-man-swiss-passports.md

 ---
 date: "2018-10-22T00:00:00+00:00"
 description: In this interview Sachs introduces the Swiss Passport Office at the Thaddaeus Ropac gallery and the screening of Paradox Bullets at the Tate Modern.
-He also lists five was to make it as an artist.
+He also lists five ways to make it as an artist.
 draft: false
 images:
 - https://erl.one/archive/2018-10-22-another-man-swiss-passports.png